 Two large private bedrooms one with a king bed and double bunk bed and the other with a queen bed and double bunk bed (total per bedroom can sleep 6)

 Gathering platform above yurts is for all guests to enjoy unmatched views of the Bear Lake Valley.
-2 BBQ grills, fire cauldron (bring your own wood), tetherball, corn hole, and volleyball are also available for guests.
+2 BBQ grills, fire cauldron (bring your own wood), tetherball, corn hole, and 4-square are also available for guests.

 Dogs are welcome for a $25/night fee per dog.